Mr1Skeletoner/printColored/README.md

 14/06: added customgenerator for rgb uses

+11/07: removed the old file, updated readme, next big update will be on like 13/07 or 14/07

 ----------------------

-*1. Guide to using printColored function:*
+# *Guide to using printColored function:*

     printColored("text", *"formats")